-Federal Headship, in a broad sense, is the position that the male represents his descendents.
+Federal Headship, in a broad sense, is the position that the male represents his descendants.
 In the case of Adam, he was the federal head of mankind in that he represented mankind in the fall.
-We were "in him", in his seed.
+We were "in him," in his seed.
 When he fell, we fell "in him."
 Likewise, Jesus is our federal head in salvation.
 He represented his people on the cross.
 1 Cor.
 15:22 says, "For as in Adam all die, even so in Christ all shall be made alive."

 The egalitarians deny that Adam was our federal head.
 They do this because if Adam was our representative, it would mean he, not Eve, had the authority to be in that position.
 If he was in such authority, then it would support the idea of male headship in the family and in the church which would not support their idea that women can be in authority in the church.
 So, the egalitarians deny federal headship.

-In the paper Genesis 3, The Fall, and Adam and Eve's sin we saw that Eve had full knowledge of the requirement to not eat from the tree of the knowledge of good and evil.
-She was not ignorant of God's Word; therefore, her sin cannot be lessened - as Adam's cannot be, either.
-So, if Eve had as much knowledge as Adam did regarding the command to not eat from the tree, then sin entering the world through Adam and not her, is strong support of the teaching of a Federal headship.
-All the egalitarians can do is deny that Eve had sufficient knowledge of prohibition to not eat of the tree.
-But, this they cannot rationally do since Eve clearly tells the serpent about the prohibition given to Adam.
+In the paper, Genesis 3, The Fall, and Adam and Eve's sin, we saw that Eve had full knowledge of the requirement to not eat from the tree of the knowledge of good and evil.
+She was not ignorant of God's Word; therefore, her sin cannot be lessened as Adam's cannot be, either.
+So, if Eve had as much knowledge as Adam did regarding the command to not eat from the tree, then sin entering the world through Adam and not her is strong support of the teaching of a Federal headship.
+All the egalitarians can do is deny that Eve had sufficient knowledge of prohibition to not eat of the tree; but, this they cannot rationally do since Eve clearly tells the serpent about the prohibition given to Adam.

 Does the Bible in any place say that sin entered the world through Eve?
 No it doesn't.
 Does the Bible say that because Eve was deceived that this somehow excused or lessened her culpability?
 No, there isn't.
 Again see the Genesis 3 paper that discusses this.

 Alright, so we need to find out if Adam represented mankind in the Fall.
 Let's take a look at the scripture.
-First of all, is male representation of descendents found in scripture?
+First of all, is male representation of descendants found in scripture?
 Yes it is.

 "Here mortal men receive tithes, but there he receives them, of whom it is witnessed that he lives.
-9Even Levi, who receives tithes, paid tithes through Abraham, so to speak, 10 for he was still in the loins of his father when Melchizedek met him," (Heb.
+9 Even Levi, who receives tithes, paid tithes through Abraham, so to speak, 10 for he was still in the loins of his father when Melchizedek met him," (Heb.
 7:8-10).

 1 Cor.
 15:45 says, “The first man, Adam, became a living soul.
 The last Adam became a life-giving spirit."
 The "first Adam" is in reference to the man Adam.
 The "last Adam" is a reference to the man Jesus.
 This is why we see that Adam was a type of Christ.

-"Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned— 13 (For until the law sin was in the world, but sin is not imputed when there is no law.
-14Nevertheless death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come," (Rom.
+"Therefore, just as through one man sin entered the world, and death through sin, and thus death spread to all men, because all sinned--13 (For until the law sin was in the world, but sin is not imputed when there is no law.
+14 Nevertheless death reigned from Adam to Moses, even over those who had not sinned according to the likeness of the transgression of Adam, who is a type of Him who was to come," (Rom.
 5:12-14).

-Adam was a type of Christ, but how so?
+Adam was a type of Christ but how so?
 Jesus didn't sin, yet Adam did.
 Jesus didn't have an earthly wife, but Adam did.
 Jesus didn't name all the animals, but Adam did.
 Adam was the first human man made, Jesus wasn't.
 In fact, they are opposites in many ways.
 So how is Adam a type of Jesus?
 Let's look at more of Rom.
 5:15-17 to find out.

 "But the free gift is not like the transgression.
 For if by the transgression of the one the many died, much more did the grace of God and the gift by the grace of the one Man, Jesus Christ, abound to the many.
 16 And the gift is not like that which came through the one who sinned; for on the one hand the judgment arose from one transgression resulting in condemnation, but on the other hand the free gift arose from many transgressions resulting in justification.
 17 For if by the transgression of the one, death reigned through the one, much more those who receive the abundance of grace and of the gift of righteousness will reign in life through the One, Jesus Christ."

 The transgression was from the one man Adam.
 The free gift is salvation in the one man Jesus.
 As death reigned through Adam, righteousness will reign through Jesus.
 Both were sources, one of death, the other of life.
 Both were representatives, one of all mankind, the other of believers.
 See also 1 Cor.
 15:22 that says, "For as in Adam all die, even so in Christ all shall be made alive."
 This is teaching us that Adam and Christ are representative heads.
-There are those "in Adam" and there are those "in Christ".
+There are those "in Adam" and there are those "in Christ."
 These are referencing the position of people in relationship to both Adam and Jesus.

 Jesus represented us on the cross

-Christians have no problem with Jesus representing us on the cross.
-But they often reject the idea of Adam representing us in the garden.
-But to reject one is to reject the other.
+Christians have no problem with Jesus representing us on the cross, but they often reject the idea of Adam representing us in the garden; but to reject one is to reject the other.
 Is it fair for Jesus, who committed no sin, to become sin for us and represent us on the cross?
 Think about it.
-That is exactly what happened, yet those who deny that Adam represented us in the Garden readily accept that Jesus represented us on the cross.
+That is exactly what happened; yet those who deny that Adam represented us in the Garden readily accept that Jesus represented us on the cross.
 They are inconsistent.

 It is clearly the case that Jesus took our place on the cross.
 "Surely our griefs He Himself bore, and our sorrows He carried; Yet we ourselves esteemed Him stricken, smitten of God, and afflicted.
-5 But He was pierced through for our transgressions, He was crushed for our iniquities; The chastening for our well-being fell upon Him, and by His scourging we are healed," (Isaiah 53:4-5).
+5 But He was pierced through for our transgressions, He was crushed for our iniquities; The chastening for our well-being fell upon Him, and by His scourging we are healed."
+(Isaiah 53:4-5).
 Jesus took our place.
 He bore the death that is due us because of our sin.